 One expat who lives in Barcelona experienced very little culture shock when she moved there.
 She suggests that when you are open and sincerely interested in the people you meet and their way of life, you'll almost always have a great experience.

-An expat parent's experiences with British International School of Stavange (BISS) in Stavanger, Norway - from extracurriculars to facilities, parent organizations to pros and cons of attending British International School of Stavange (BISS).
+An expat parent's experiences with British international school of Houston in Houston, United States - from extracurriculars to facilities, parent organizations to pros and cons of attending British international school of Houston.
 (Read Report)